Lamenting Soldier - Strange Meeting by Wilfred Owen

 “None,” said that other, “save the undone years,

-The hopelessness.
-Whatever hope is yours,”
+Whatever hope is yours,

 Was my life also; I went hunting wild